huckiyang/EyeNet/README.md

 # EyeNet

-EyeNet contains clinical retinal images and disease's labels for medical informatics and machine learning research
+EyeNet contains clinical retinal and disease's labels for medical informatics and machine learning research

 Only viewing for educational and academic purpose.